Briskeby Stadion: Construction and early years

 The venue was confiscated by the German occupation forces during World War II, who built a cold storage facility south of the pitch.
 In 1945, after five years of occupation, the pitch was in a detrimental state.
-The stadium received a major renovation, including a new pitch and replacing half the wooden terraces with concrete stands.
-The cold facility was converted to a club house and a basement was dug out and used as a changing room.
+The stadium received a major renovation, including a new pitch and the replacement of half the wooden terraces with concrete stands.
+The cold facility was converted to a clubhouse, and a basement was dug out and used as a changing room.
 In 1946, parts of Vang, including Briskebyen, were amalgamated with Hamar.
 The same year, Hamar Municipality signed an agreement with the club whereby municipal subsidies would cover the operating costs in exchange for the club allocating training time to other clubs.

+The ground was also referred to as the Utstillingsplassen after the war, and it hosted motorcycle speedway for a short time.
+The track held the final of the Norwegian Individual Speedway Championship in 1954.